TobiasGrether/DatabaseAPI/README.md

 ## Examples

 ### Connection Creation
-Here you have an example for an Connection Object Creation:
+Here you have an example for an Connection Object Creation:<br />
 `$connection = DatabaseAPI::constructConnection("mysql.battlemc.de", "stats", "justanotherpassword");`<br />

 ### Insertion Statements